elpulpo0/plugin-multiversx/README.md

 # @elizaos/plugin-multiversx

-MultiversX blockchain integration plugin for Eliza OS that enables token management and transfers.
+MultiversX blockchain integration plugin for Eliza OS that enables on chain actions.

 ## Overview